Scott Waldman: Research

 His early career was devoted to characterize the receptor-mediated responses to atrial natriuretic peptide (ANP) in vascular smooth muscle and other cell types, especially its stimulation of guanylyl cyclase to cause the intracellular accumulation of cGMP in the context of vasodilatory phenomena.
 His subsequent studies on the ANP-like stimulation of guanylyl cyclase by enterotoxins eventually led to new research venues into the study of guanylyl cyclase C and its role in the pathogenesis of colorectal cancer.

 Recently, Waldman has extensively explored concepts surrounding the role of membrane-bound GUCY2C receptors lining the gastrointestinal tract in relation to the homeostatic regulation of the crypt-surface axis by paracrine hormones uroguanylin and guanylin.
-His recent research includes the experimental targeting of such receptors in various ways for the treatment of inflammatory bowel disease and colorectal neoplasias, including (under his leadership) a phase-I clinical trial to test a recombinant vaccine against colorectal cancer aimed to immunize against GUCY2C receptors.
+His recent research includes the experimental targeting of such receptors in various ways for the treatment of inflammatory bowel disease and colorectal neoplasia, including (under his leadership) a phase-I clinical trial to test a recombinant vaccine against colorectal cancer aimed to immunize against GUCY2C receptors.